 - And/or fines up to $10,000

 - Maximum 12.5 years in prison

 - And/or fines up to $25,000

 What if I’m facing statutory rape charges?

-The Only Thing Sexual Assault Clients in Madison CAN'T Afford Is the Loss of Their Future
+The One Thing Sexual Assault Clients in Madison CAN'T Afford Is the Loss of Their Future

-Should the police ever get involved, the prosecution could pursue misdemeanor and felony charges.
-Our experienced statutory rape defense attorneys understand that cases like these are obviously different from an older man raping a minor, though the consequences could be similar with your son being forced to register as a sex offender for the rest of his life.
+Should the police get involved, the prosecution could pursue misdemeanor and felony charges.
+Our experienced statutory rape defense attorneys understand that cases like these are obviously different from an older man raping a minor, though the consequences could be similar-- including your son being forced to register as a sex offender for the rest of his life.